PsyMan2000/install-kubernetes/README.md

 # install-kubernetes
 Personal repo for kubernetes deployment on bare metal or VM cloud-init after I have forgotten how to do it again :-)

-copied from Olorunfemi Kawonise and edited to kubernetes repo migration.
+Credits go to Olorunfemi Kawonise @ https://bit.ly/3PAgkHp which gave me the first success in deploying kubernetes from kubeadm - Thanks for the help Olorunfemi, this script is a slight tweak on that one to migrate to the new repo.
+I copied a few steps verbatim too for my own reminder in case the medium page vanishes in future.

-become root on fresh ubuntu node with git installed
+First become root on a fresh ubuntu master node with git installed
 ```
 git clone https://github.com/PsyMan2000/install-kubernetes
 ```